Monday, July 27, 2009

 Red clover flower heads: The medicinal attributes of red clover flower heads contain coumarins, which are blood-thinning agents, or substances that reduce blood clotting.

 Red clover oils: Have mild anti-inflammatory properties useful in treating skin inflammations like eczema.
-Also contains compounds that help soothe coughs and bring down
+Also contains compounds that help soothe coughs and bring down airway congestion; red clover has thus been used as a remedy for coughs.

 Red clover herb: The health benefits of red clover have been validated by contemporary Chinese researchers, who have proven that the herb kills certain viral and fungal infections, has an estrogen-like function, and is an antispasmodic and expectorant.